 My name is Nguyen Viet Bao Loc.
 You can call me Loc or “Booyaa” – my nick-name.
 I am a native of Saigon (Ho Chi Minh City).
 I learned English in school and polished my skills talking to foreign travelers on the street.
 When I started working in a restaurant in downtown Saigon I was able to use my English Language skills.
 It was there where I first discovered the opportunity to help travelers find their way around Saigon.
 I was also able to help businessmen and expats with their problems – as an interpreter/translator dealing with local businessmen and landlords – I found out that I was very good at helping foreigners visiting (or living in) Saigon.
-Over the past 5 years, I have gained considerable experience providing services to travelers, businessmen and expats – as well as charity organizations.
+Since 2005, I have gained considerable experience providing services to travelers, businessmen and expats – as well as charity organizations.
 I enjoy helping foreigners discover my city, my country, and the world-renowned Vietnamese hospitality.
 I am a honest and hard-working person with a knowledge and understanding of my country.
 It is my hope to help you enjoy your stay in Vietnam and have you leave with a desire to return!

 Here are some of the services I have provided in the past: Tourist Guide: Provided Vietnam travelers with guide services from the Mekong Delta North to Hanoi, Concierge services, Saigon Walking Tours, Custom Sightseeing Tours, Honeymoon vacations, Emergency medical services, arrange “VISA on ARRIVAL” Letter and domestic travel arrangements.
 International Businesses: Interpreter/Translator, Construction Contractor Coordinator, Custom/Stock Clothing Quality Control, assisted clients in getting Vietnamese Driver’s Licenses, Currency exchange arrangements, and other business activities.
 International Charity Organizations: Contract Interpreter/Translator.